scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 **Q: Which goals require a GIS analyst?**

 A: All goals using spatial data could potentially require a GIS analyst.
-These goals are commonly: habitat-based goals and sub-goals: (Coastal Protection, Carbon Storage, Habitats—a sub-goal of Biodiversity), Food Provision, Sense of Place, Species—a sub-goal  of Biodiversity, Clean Waters
+These goals are commonly: habitat-based goals and sub-goals: (Coastal Protection, Carbon Storage, Habitats<U+2014>a sub-goal of Biodiversity), Food Provision, Sense of Place, Species<U+2014>a sub-goal  of Biodiversity, Clean Waters

 ## Structure